-You won’t consider every possible conflict you and your roommates will face but an RA will help put a framework in place.
-Recognizing everyone has their habits, foibles, stresses, and needs for personal space is essential for making a living together with a good reality.
+You won’t consider every possible conflict you and your roommates will face, but an RA will help put a framework in place.
+Recognizing everyone has their habits, quirks, stresses, and needs for personal space is essential for living together with a good reality.

-Finding out your peer is making more money than you doing the same job is frustrating.
-It may also add some resentment towards that colleague or, at the very least, be awkward for you in dealing with that person and your boss.
+Finding out your peer is making more money than you doing the same job is frustrating, and it may also add some resentment towards that colleague or, at the very least, be awkward for you in dealing with that person and your boss.
 Rather than obsess over it, it is time to ask for a raise.
-However, when doing so, be thoughtful, calm, and without anger..
+However, when doing so, be thoughtful, calm, and without anger.

 Being informed about the gap in your compensation should be used as motivation to speak to your manager.
 Whatever you do, don’t throw the person who is making more than you under the bus.
-It may look petty and nasty for you.
-There may be legitimate reasons for those differences that aren’t visible to you.
-You do not want to be rash about the conversation with your manager.
-You don’t want to harm or undermine the relationship you most depend on, at work.
+It may look petty and nasty for you, and there may be legitimate reasons for those differences that aren’t visible to you.
+You do not want to be rash about the conversation with your manager, and you don’t want to harm or undermine the relationship you most depend on at work.

 HR First Stop

 Instead, it is better to arm yourself with more information ahead of time.
 Consider whether it is a serious enough gap.
-Certainly, if you believe it is a gender gap, you may have more ammunition.
+Indeed, if you believe it is a gender gap, you may have more ammunition.
 Going to HR first may be a good strategy and be less aggressive.
-They usually have a handle on compensation in your department and for various pay levels.
-Your inquiry is an appropriate way to educate yourself about future compensation.
+They usually handle compensation in your department and for various pay levels, and your inquiry is an appropriate way to educate yourself about future payment.

 Learn negotiating skills so you can strengthen your ability to ask for a promotion, higher compensation, or better benefits.
-Women especially need to take steps to enhance their negotiating abilities.
-This post provides the steps to take to achieve what you deserve.
+Women especially need to take steps to enhance their negotiating abilities and take the steps to take to achieve what they deserve.

-Don’t Hire Someone You Know… It Can Be Awkward
+6. Don’t Hire Someone You Know.
+It Can Be Awkward.

 When working at a desirable company, A friend may ask if you can put in a good word for someone or get them an interview.
 Think carefully before you do so.
 It can sometimes be better to pass if you know of their shortcomings or lack of experience for the job.

 One of the worst mistakes I made in the past was hiring an associate for my equity research team on a friend’s recommendation.
-It was a desirable job with high pay at a significant investment bank.
-I could not confirm the person’s background independently.
+It was a desirable job with high pay at a significant investment bank, and I could not independently confirm the person’s background.
 I interviewed the person who was likable enough and felt more obligated than I should have at the time.
 I had always told interviewees the worst parts of the job: long hours, tight deadlines, and sometimes crazy pressure.

 I hired this person to start soon after because of the upcoming demands for our group.
 Within the first couple of weeks, he would leave in the early evening during the busy earnings season.

-Following many conference calls with company management, reports, and models had to be done.
+Following many conference calls with company management, we need to read reports and modify models.
 He had ignored the job description and the needs of our team.
 He was a 9-5er in a job that required significant hours.

-When you are first dating, you don’t usually talk about what you earn or how you deal with money.
-As you become more serious, however, you may want to find out about each other’s values, including financial priorities.
+When you are first dating, you don’t usually talk about what you earn or deal with money.
+However, as you become more serious, you may want to find out about each other’s values, including financial priorities.
 How financially compatible you both are matters in the short and long run.
 It is alright if you both earn different incomes, but you should share your life goals.
 Your financial goals are very much a part of that.
 You want to avoid financial infidelity, which is damaging a valued relationship.

 A Not So Funny Conversation

-One day, the wife and husband came together for dental work they needed to be done.
-The dentist was working on the wife who had a problem with her denture.
+One day, the wife and husband came together for dental work they needed to do.
+The dentist was working on the wife, who had a problem with her denture.
 The door was partially open, and the husband came in to see how much longer the wife would be as he had to leave to go back to work.
 When he saw his wife of 30 plus years with her teeth removed, something he never knew about, he went ballistic.
-He was angry at his wife’s sudden transformation, that is, being toothless, but he also demanded to know how much it cost and why hadn’t she told him.
-They left this office, apparently a very unhappy couple!
+He was angry at his wife’s sudden transformation, that is, toothless, but he also demanded to know how much it cost and why she hadn’t told him.
+They left this office, apparently a miserable couple!